 After 35 years of follow-up, 183 subjects died, 110 were alive, and one could not be located.
 Entry body fatness, indicated by body mass index, skinfold thickness at three sites, relative girth, and body density did not differ significantly among 35-year dead from the living when analyzed in multiple regression.
 Analysis based in 1983 data was also conducted to ascertain the effect of HDL cholesterol level on longevity.
 Surviving subjects did not differ in mean HDL from the men who died but they had higher values of HDL than the men who had died of CHD.
 Subjects who had died of cancer had significantly higher HDL cholesterol than subjects who had died of CHD.

-Conclusion/Discussion: In terms of risk factors examined, the investigators found an increasing risk of developing CHD as cholesterol level rose, thus signaling its importance when considered singly.
+In terms of risk factors examined, the investigators found an increasing risk of developing CHD with each higher class of cholesterol level, thus signaling its importance when considered singly.
 They also found that the combination of high systolic blood pressure and high body weight (above the 80th centile) also was highly significant.
 The investigators also examined a number of other variables in comparison to other study populations in Framingham, MA, Chicago, Los Angeles and Albany, NY.
 Each study population consisted of individuals from a variety of backgrounds.
 The Minnesota Businessmen Cohort had lower levels of serum cholesterol than any other cohort, however, across cohorts, as serum cholesterol level increased, so did risk for developing CHD.
 Strengths of the study include a long follow-up period.
 A weakness of the study was the inadequate sample size for coronary endpoints, and that the data could not be generalized to any larger groups than those of high socioeconomic status who were successful in business and professional life.
+(HB)

 Keys, A., Taylor, H.L., Blackburn, H., Brozek, J., Anderson, J.T., and Simonsen, E., 1963.
 Coronary heart disease among Minnesota business and professional men followed fifteen years.
 Circulation, 28 (9), 381-395.